11TAFADZWALINVAL/alx-system_engineering-devops/0x00-shell_basics/README.md

-9 deletes the directory my first dir
+goes back to the previous directory 10